 Glory Be Prayer

-The Glory Be is a short prayer that many Catholics learn as children, but it carries the faith in a compact form.
-In a few lines, it praises the Father, the Son, and the Holy Ghost, confessing one God in three divine Persons.
+The Glory Be Prayer — known in Latin as the Gloria Patri and sometimes called the Lesser Doxology — is a short prayer that many Catholics learn as children, yet it carries the whole faith in a compact form.
+In a few lines, the Glory Be praises the Father, the Son, and the Holy Spirit, confessing one God in three divine Persons.
 It appears again and again in the Rosary, in the Liturgy of the Hours, and in many devotions, so that praise of the Holy Trinity is never far from Catholic prayer.
-This page will slow the prayer down, explain each phrase, and show how it fits into the Church’s life.
-The aim is to help every reader, beginner or long-time Catholic, say the Glory Be with clear faith and steady intention.
+This page gives the full text of the Glory Be Prayer, explains its meaning line by line, and shows how it fits into the Church’s life — so that every reader, beginner or lifelong Catholic, can pray it with clear faith and steady intention.

 The purpose of this page is to help the reader know exactly what the Glory Be says, what it means, and how it works inside Catholic prayer.
 Many people recite it from habit, especially in the Rosary, but have never looked closely at the words.
 Here, the prayer will be presented in full, then explained phrase by phrase in light of Scripture and the teaching of the Church.
 The page will also show when the Church uses the Glory Be and how a person can pray it with greater faith and attention in daily life.
 By the end, the reader should be ready to say this short prayer with a clear mind and a willing heart.